Get started

 Variables

-Variables can be given any name so long as they start with an i, k or a.
-So what do the i, k and a mean?
+Variables can be given any name as long as they start with an i, k or a.

 A more in depth explanation of these different variable types can be found in the Csound FLOSS Manual.